 Here are seven aspects of leadership that can serve as a springboard to success for anyone occupying a leadership role:

 When a leader is transparent, they are challenged less by those they oversee.
-Good leaders use transparency to help those around them embrace change, which can be accomplished with a combination of communication, informed debate, shared decision-making, reaching a consensus and using social media.
+Good leaders use transparency to help those around them embrace change, which can be accomplished with a combination of communication, informed debate, shared decision-making, reaching a consensus, and using social media.
 People should know why and how a leader has come to a decision and in what ways it will affect them.
 Transparent leaders are not micromanagers; they give credit to others when success occurs, and take the blame for failures.

 2. Learn from Failure

 Experiencing failure has the power to shape a leader.
 It is a powerful resource for learning and teaches survival, renewal and innovation.
 Embracing failure enables us to change and inspire others.
 Leaders must be willing to take great risks and fail or great reward can never be attained.
-In the process, leaders gain great perspective about people and who it is they can trust.
+In the process, leaders gain great perspectives about people and who it is they can trust.

 You Might Also Like: What Leadership Isn’t

 A good leader embodies confidence.
 No one will follow a leader that isn’t self-assured, and people can see through a façade of confidence.
 A leader who can articulate their goals and stand by decisions is far more effective than someone trying to hide their insecurities behind a mask of arrogance.
 Even after failure, a good leader is able to trust their gut and take on any decision.
-Confident leaders are generally happier, create better relationships, remain open to risks, accept feedback, think for themselves, recognize success and are more motivated.
+Confident leaders are generally happier, create better relationships, remain open to risks, accept feedback, think for themselves, recognize success, and are more motivated.

 A good leader weighs a decision carefully, but once they make up their mind, they are not easily put off course.
 This shows commitment, which breeds consistency, both of which are traits that pay off well in leadership.
-Scott Hoffman, owner of Folio Literary Management, told Entrepreneur.com that he often looks back on advice he received from a mentor when learning how to officiate basketball games; “Make the call fast, make the call loud and don’t look back,” he said.
-He went on to note that many times, wrong decisions over trivial matters made in a decisive manner yield better long term results and a strong team mentality than “wishy-washy” decisions that end up being correct.
+Scott Hoffman, the owner of Folio Literary Management, told Entrepreneur.com that he often looks back on advice he received from a mentor when learning how to officiate basketball games; “Make the call fast, make the call loud and don’t look back,” he said.
+He went on to note that many times, wrong decisions over trivial matters made in a decisive manner yield better long-term results and a strong team mentality than “wishy-washy” decisions that end up being correct.

 This trait is important to keep leaders grounded and connected with the people around them.
-Being honest, having integrity and listening to employees will only help gain their respect, which will pay off when it comes time to exercise decisiveness.
-The best leaders possess an open mind and flexibility, and are able to adjust to new ways of thinking or alternative methods when necessary.
+Being honest, having integrity, and listening to employees will only help gain their respect, which will pay off when it comes time to exercise decisiveness.
+The best leaders possess an open mind and flexibility and are able to adjust to new ways of thinking or alternative methods when necessary.
 These leaders take criticism in stride and view it more as an opportunity for growth than an assault on their character.
 While it’s true that everyone loves confidence, humility creates a likable persona, making others more comfortable with their position.